StateLibraryVictoria/public-domain-hack-2024/README.md

 **Important please take note!**

 Please ensure that credentials, such as API keys and passwords are not committed to the repository and use `.env` (or equivalent) files to store the relevant values.
-If you're unsure how to manage this securely contact [Nick](mailto:npaustian@slv.vic.gov.au), [Susannah](mailto:sbourke@slv.vic.gov.au) or [Sotirios](mailto:salpanis@slv.vic.gov.au) who will do their best to help!
+If you're unsure how to manage this securely contact one of the hack day organisers, who will do their best to help!